(Updated with the latest stats on April 2020)

 This blog post will teach you about the most popular German search engines and what you need to know about German SEO in order to succeed.

-Google is by far the most popular of the German search engines, accounting for 92% of all searches in the country.
-Bing comes in at second place, with a 6% share of the search market, followed by Yahoo in third place at 1%.
+Google is by far the most popular of the German search engines, accounting for 95% of all searches in the country.
+Bing comes in at second place, with a 3% share of the search market, followed by Ecosia (a environmentally-friendly search engine that uses its ad revenue to plant trees) in third place at 0.7%.

 Umlauts and German SEO